Persistent Physical Symptoms

 This service is for people who are:

-Experiencing long-lasting pain or symptoms - including chronic pain, irritable bowel syndrome, non-epileptic seizures, and breathlessness.
+Experiencing long-lasting pain or symptoms - including chronic pain, Irritable Bowel S (IBS)yndrome, non-epileptic seizures, and breathlessness.

-Registered at one of the following GP Practices:
+Registered at one of the following GP practices in Newcastle upon Tyne:

 • Cruddas Park Surgery